-An Incomplete (I) grade allows is assigned when a student is unable to complete the requirements of a course due to extenuating circumstances beyond the student's control, such as illness or necessary absence.
-A student that has attended at minimum beyond the fourth week of class in an 8-week session may request an Incomplete.
+An Incomplete (I) grade is assigned when a student is unable to complete the requirements of a course due to extenuating circumstances beyond the student's control, such as illness, hospitalization, death or care of family member.
+A student may request an Incomplete grade if at a minimum 60% of a course is completed and in good standing.

-The student must initiate the request for an Incomplete to the faculty via student portal before the end of the course.
-The student will be required to provide documentation of the extenuating circumstance that caused the student to fall behind.
-If the faculty approves the request for the Incomplete, a student may be given a maximum of one (1) session to complete the course assignment(s).
-It is the discretion of faculty to give a shorter deadline.
+The student must initiate the request for an Incomplete to the faculty prior to the last day of the course.
+Faculty may require student to provide documentation of the extenuating circumstance.
+If the faculty approves the request for the Incomplete, a student may be given a maximum of four (4) weeks from the end of the course to meet the criteria outlined by the faculty for an Incomplete.
+It is the discretion of the faculty to give a shorter deadline.

 Faculty will send the approval to the Office of the Registrar for processing.
-Notification of approval/denial will be provided to the student by the Office of the Registrar.
-It is the responsibility of student to follow up with the faculty to remove an Incomplete.
-Failure to resolve the Incomplete by the deadline given will result in the grade defaulting to an "F" or "NC" based on grading criteria of the course.
+It is the responsibility of the student to follow up with the faculty to remove an Incomplete.
+Failure to resolve the Incomplete by the deadline given will result in the grade defaulting to an "F" or "NC" based on the grading criteria of the course.